 - Return flights between London, Launceston & Hobart, via Melbourne

-- 6 nights accommodation staying in 4* (Superior) hotels on a mix of B&B and Room Only
+- 6 nights accommodation staying in 4* (Superior) hotels on a mix of B&B and room-only bases

 - 7 days medium car hire with max cover

 Terms & Conditions